Container crane: Operation

 A MAN AG container crane belonging to Patrick Corporation at Port Botany, New South Wales, Australia.

 The crane is driven by an operator who sits in a cabin suspended from the trolley.
 The trolley runs along rails located on the top or sides of the boom and girder.
 The operator runs the trolley over the ship to lift the cargo, usually containers.
-Once the spreader locks onto the container, the container is lifted, moved over the dock, and placed on a truck chassis (trailer) to be taken to the storage yard.
-The crane also lifts containers from chassis on the dock to load them onto the ship.
+Once the spreader locks onto the container, the container is lifted, moved over the dock, and placed on a truck chassis (trailer) or automated guided vehicle (AGV), or set on the ground for transport to the storage yard.
+The crane also loads containers transported from the storage yard.
+Most operations are done as "single cycles": moving one container from the ship to the dock, or from the dock to the ship.
+In some cases, "double cycle" operations allow movement of a container in each direction in one work cycle.